fernandoandreotti/fecgsyn/CONTRIBUTING.md

   * **Fork it** Feel free to fork the repository on the  project's main page
   + **Create a pull request** We welcome novel algorithms and improvements to the <em>FECGSYN</em> toolbox.
 We strongly believe that open-source is the way to go with NI-FECG analysis.
-  + **Eeww bugs!** In case you in encounter a bug and cannot figure out the solution, please have a look on the opened issues before creating a new bug issue
+  + **Eeww bugs!** In case you encounter a bug and cannot figure out the solution, please have a look on the opened issues before creating a new bug issue
   + **Pitch in your new ideas** for future releases by suggesting an enhancement